ministryofjustice/security-guidance/docs/system-users-and-application-administrators.md

 |Anti virus|In the event of a User suspecting a virus attack on the network, they must carry out the following steps: -   If operationally possible, leave the system switched on in its infected condition;
 -   Disconnect the affected workstation from the network \(where possible\);
 -   Mark the system and any associate storage media with a label stating that the machine has a suspected virus;
--   Inform the [IT Service Desk](#general-enquiries-including-theft-and-loss) who will provide assistance.
+-   Inform the [\#general-enquiries-including-theft-and-loss](#general-enquiries-including-theft-and-loss) who will provide assistance.

 |
 |Removable media|-   No System media or document is to be removed from the building without prior authorisation from the Information Asset Owner.